theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 ```

 ### Restore data in remote databases
-You can restore the SQL dumps to the remote databases from the katello system.
+You can restore the SQL dumps to the remote databases from the foreman system.

 ```
 PGPASSWORD='<FOREMAN_PASSWORD>' pg_restore -h postgres.example.com -U foreman -d foreman < /tmp/migration_backup/foreman.dump